 It might be hard to imagine bringing a dinosaur into your classroom.
-With these online resources you won’t have to look too far to find the perfect app or website for your next unit of study.
+With these online resources you won’t have to look too far.
+You will find the perfect app or website for your next unit of study.
 If you want to help students build background knowledge before a read aloud, or make connections to a science unit, you’ll want to dig into this list.

 Recently I visited a classroom and made a reference to the movie Jurassic Park.
 The kids quickly reminded me that the movie was called Jurassic World.
 It’s the same amusing response I get from a child when I incorrectly refer to a movie as a video.
 No matter what age of students you’re working worth, they are sure to be fascinated by these massive creatures that lived so long ago.